-Catalina López-Ospina was appointed by the Mayor in 2016 as a Director Of the Office of Food Access (previously know at the Office of Food Initiatives).
-Her mission under Mayor's Walsh’s administration is to ensure that all Bostonians have access the food that they need and want.
-The Office of Food Access is committed to building a vibrant, inclusive food culture in Boston, that is reflective of the diverse residents of the City.
+Catalina López-Ospina was appointed by the Mayor in 2016 as Director Of the Office of Food Access.
+Her mission is to ensure that all Bostonians have access to the food that they need and want.
+The Office of Food Access is committed to building a vibrant, inclusive food culture in Boston that is reflective of the diverse residents of the City.

-Catalina López Ospina was born and raised in Medellin, Colombia where she earned her MS Science degree.
-She moved to Boston in 2008.
+Catalina López Ospina was born and raised in Medellin, Colombia, where she studied science at the University of Antioquia.
+Her work with disenfranchised communities in Colombia is what led her to public service.
+She moved to Boston in 2008 to be with her family.
 Catalina worked in the Boston Public Health Commission at the Homeless Services Bureau for four years as a manager at Serving Ourselves Farm, employing homeless individuals to produce food for the shelter and low-income communities.
 She started working at the Office of Food Access in May 2016.

 Catalina strongly advocates for food sovereignty and access to food as a right, not a privilege.
 She lives in Hyde Park with her husband and cats.